Adwoa08/rock-the-vote/README.md

-This app allows users to publish political issues, upvote and downvote them, similar to other community based websites such as Reddit.
+This app allows users to publish issues, upvote and downvote them, similar to other community based websites such as Reddit.